Tom Schieffer: Honors

 In November 2013, the Emperor of Japan awarded Schieffer the Grand Cordon of the Order of the Rising Sun, the highest honor that can be bestowed on a foreigner to recognize his significant contributions in promoting friendly relations and understanding between the United States and Japan.
 Schieffer was appointed an Officer of the Order of Australia, the highest award that can be presented to a foreigner by the Australian government, for his work in strengthening the Australian American Alliance.
 After ending his almost eight year diplomatic career, Secretary of Defense Robert Gates awarded Schieffer the Department of Defense Medal for Distinguished Public Service, the highest civilian award The Pentagon has to offer, for his work in strengthening the US - Japan Alliance.
 The Federal Bureau of Investigation honored him for his efforts to combat the international scourge of child pornography.
 The Director of National Intelligence awarded him the National Intelligence Reform Medal.
 The Central Intelligence Agency presented him with the Donovan Award.
 The Defense Intelligence Agency presented him with the Director's Award Medal.
 The National Security Agency presented him the Director's Distinguished Service Medal.
 The National Geospatial-Intelligence Agency presented him its Medallion for Excellence.
 All of the medals and awards presented to Schieffer by members of the intelligence community were for his work in strengthening and reforming the intelligence cooperation between the United States and Australia, and the United States and Japan.

 Family

 Schieffer is married to Susanne Silber Schieffer, who is originally from San Antonio.
-She is a graduate of The University of Texas at Austin.
-She was the Director of a small state agency before they were married.
-Afterward, she was Director of Project Business for Junior Achievement in Fort Worth, a non-profit organization, committed to fostering free-enterprise principles in young people.
-With the birth of their son Paul, she chose to remain at home.
-Paul Schieffer graduated in 2007 from St. John's College in Annapolis, Maryland, and is presently pursuing a career as a sound consultant.
-Paul and his wife, Ali, reside in Spain.
+She was the director of a small state agency before they were married.
+They have one son.